 General Career Resources

-Federal law prohibits discrimination based on religion for any employers with at least 15 employees (including private sector, state, and local government employers), as well as employment agencies, unions and federal government agencies.
-All aspects of religious observance, practice and belief, include not only traditional, organized religions such as Christianity, Judaism, Islam, Hinduism, Buddhism, and Sikhism, but also religious beliefs that are new, uncommon, not part of a formal church or sect.
+Federal law prohibits discrimination based on religion for any employers with at least 15 employees (including private sector, state and local government employers), as well as employment agencies, unions and federal government agencies.
+All aspects of religious observance, practice and belief include not only traditional, organized religions, such as Christianity, Judaism, Islam, Hinduism, Buddhism and Sikhism, but also religious beliefs that are new, uncommon or not part of a formal church or sect.

 - Religious Garb and Grooming in the Workplace: Publication by the U.S. Equal Employment Opportunity Commission answering questions about how federal employment discrimination law applies to religious dress and grooming practices, and what steps employers can take to meet their legal responsibilities in this area.

 Religious groups often serve as prolific professional networks that you can tap in to.
 In addition to the support and network you have through Brandeis, look for resources to help connect you to other students and employees who can act as mentors and guides.
 Learn more about creating your own network.

 - Religiously Affiliated Professional Associations: Consider joining an identity-relevant professional association to help facilitate networking connections and job leads.